valerino/es-vscraper/readme.md

 todo
 ----
-- Tested on Linux and OSX, but should work on any OS with python3 (including raspberry, of course)
+- Tested on Linux, OSX, retropie/raspi

 - At the moment, only works for single game ('path' must be a game file)